shivannis/xandr-docs-public/xandr-docs/articles/monetize/navigate-to-the-native-assembly-gallery.md

 ---
 title: Navigate to the Native Assembly Gallery
-description: You can select from a variety of pre-configured native assemblies or ms.date: 10/28/2023
+description: The article guides you in choosing pre-configured native assemblies or creating your own from the Native Assembly Gallery. ms.date: 10/28/2023
 ---